Lines of fascia – Anterior view

 Natalie Intven, MSc.BMC

 I am a medical and scientific illustrator based in Guelph, Ontario, Canada.
 I completed a Masters of Science in Biomedical Communications at the University of Toronto (2008), with a focus on medical illustration and interactive media design.
-I create accurate and effective visual content for scientific education and research.
+I create accurate and effective visual content for scientific education and research, currently as part of the amazing team at BioRender.

 BioRender Icons